-Perfect for writers’ conferences and retreats, author symposiums, and green festivals.
+Perfect for individuals and for writers’ conferences and retreats, author symposiums, and green festivals.
 Joyce addresses how our nighttime messages can mitigate challenges to self-expression, guide the content of your project, and manifest your vision.

 Dreams are an incredibly effective tool for achieving your writing goals.
 They allow you to look within yourself rather than to outside “authorities” for inspiration and creativity.
-I In the practical The New Way of Writing, you will learn how to: Remember your dreams; Understand what dreams are telling you; Create an original work; Make an action agenda from your dreams shaped by your passions, talents, and goals, and Implement your project
+In the practical New Way of Writing, you will learn tips to remember and understand your dreams.
+You will create an original work with the guidance of your dreams.
+And, you will create an action agenda, shaped by your passions, talents, and goals, to manifest your vision.

 BENEFITS OF THE NEW WAY OF WRITING